fardjad/docker-network-exposer/README.md

 1. `/etc/openvpn/client-config`:

     DNE will generate an OpenVPN client config in this directory.
 The generated config should be imported into the OpenVPN client software.

 2. `/opt/docker-network-hosts/addn-hosts`:

     A [hosts file][8] will be written to this directory and gets removed once DNE container is (gracefully) stopped.
 One can optionally run a Dnsmasq server on the host machine, configure it to forward queries to some upstream servers, instruct it to use the additional hosts files in the abovementioned directory, and finally configure the host machine to resolve DNS queries through Dnsmasq (a minimal example config can be found [here][9]).

     **NOTE:** Dnsmasq service needs to receive a **SIGHUP** signal in order to reload the settings.

 Once Dnsmasq is configured and the host machine is connected to the VPN, containers on the same Docker network as DNE will be accessible by their *names*, *ids* and *aliases*.

+## Environment Variables

+Have a look at [vars.sh][10] for the list of overridable environment variables.

 ## Related Projects / Alternatives

-* [devdns][10]
+* [devdns][100]
-* [dns-proxy-server][11]
+* [dns-proxy-server][101]
-* [docker-tuntap-osx][12]
+* [docker-tuntap-osx][102]
-* [dory][13]
+* [dory][103]

 ## License